-1 Module name 48121 Interactions of Biological Macromolecules A 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the winter semester.
+1 Module name 48121 Interactions of Biological Macromolecules A 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
 3 Lecturers -

 4 Module coordinator Prof. Dr. Yves Muller 5 Contents Lectures and Tutorials cover topics of interactions between biological macromolecules extending from protein-protein to protein-DNA and protein-ligand interactions.
 The following topics will be discussed: Energetic and thermodynamic contributions, the description of structural determinants, the use of homology modelling, the prediction of contiguous and non-contiguous interaction sites in proteins, experimental methods for studying interactions, the analysis of interaction surfaces via peptide mapping as well as selected examples of protein interactions involved in plant signalling networks.
-6 Learning objectives and skills The students will acquire an in-depth knowledge of structure-function relationships in interacting macromolecules be able to assess the suitability of current experimental methods such as X-ray crystallography, NMR, peptide mapping, ITC and SPR for studying protein-protein and protein-ligand interactions. become familiar with bioinformatics methods to predict and analyse interactions between biological macromolecules. gain fundamental knowledge in plant signalling networks be able to present and critically discuss current research articles be able to discuss their results and defend their conclusions in proper context extended their capacity for teamwork and their communication as well as social competence 7 Prerequisites none 8 Integration in curriculum semester: 1;2 9 Module compatibility MG3: Biological Structures and Processes Master of Science Integrated Life Sciences: Biology, Biomathematics, Biophysics 20192 10 Method of examination Portfolio PL: written examination 120 min.
-SL: exercise book (approx. 50 pages) 11 Grading procedure Portfolio (100%) written examination 100 % 12 Module frequency only in winter semester 13 Workload in clock hours Contact hours: 60 h Independent study: 90 h
+6 Learning objectives and skills acquire an in-depth knowledge of structure-function relationships in interacting macromolecules be able to assess the suitability of current experimental methods such as X-ray crystallography, NMR, peptide mapping, ITC and SPR for studying protein-protein and protein-ligand interactions. become familiar with bioinformatics methods to predict and analyse interactions between biological macromolecules. gain fundamental knowledge in plant signalling networks be able to present and critically discuss current research articles be able to discuss their results and defend their conclusions in proper context extended their capacity for teamwork and their communication as well as social competence 7 Prerequisites none 8 Integration in curriculum semester: 1;2 9 Module compatibility MG3: Biological Structures and Processes Master of Science Integrated Life Sciences: Biology, Biomathematics, Biophysics 20192 10 Method of examination Portfolio PL: written examination 120 min.
+SL: exercise book (approx. 50 pages) 11 Grading procedure Portfolio (100%) written examination 100 % 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 60 h Independent study: 90 h